-Having carried out thousands of house inspections around Melbourne we can conclude that brick masonry cracking is quite common in Victorian homes today.
+Having carried out thousands of building inspections around Melbourne we can conclude that brick masonry cracking is quite common in Victorian homes today.

 Brick masonry cracking is categorized (Category 1, 2, 3 and 4) depending on the size of the cracking, width of the crack, number of cracks and the location of the crack.
 This then helps Mr Inspector determine what you need to do in relation to repair, prevention or cure.

 Certain cracks may require assessing by a structural engineer.
 This can cost anywhere from $500 to $1500 for an assessment by a structural engineer.

 Cracking in masonry can generally be attributed to a number of causes.
 They can range from trees being too close to homes and the tree roots sucking excessive moisture from the soil, expansive soils like clay, earth tremors, heavy traffic usage, poor preparation and design of footings, poor drainage, broken water pipes, storm water not connected and the like.